Edward Guinness, 1st Earl of Iveagh: Business

 Lord Iveagh was managing director of the Guinness partnership and company, from his father's death in 1868 until 1889, running the largest brewery in the world - it spanned 64 acre.
 He later became chairman of the board for life.

 By the age of 29 he had taken over sole ownership of the Dublin brewery after buying out the half-share of his older brother Lord Ardilaun for £600,000 in 1876.
-Over the next 10 years, Edward Cecil brought unprecedented success to St James's Gate, multiplying the value of his brewery enormously.
+Over the next 10 years, Guinness brought unprecedented success to St James's Gate, multiplying the value of his brewery enormously.
 By 1879 he was brewing 565,000 hogsheads of stout.
 Seven years later, in 1886, he was selling 635,000 hogsheads in Ireland, 212,000 in Britain, and 60,000 elsewhere, a total of 907,000 hogsheads.

 He then became the richest man in Ireland after floating two-thirds of the company in 1886 on the London Stock Exchange for £6 million before retiring a multi-millionaire at the age of 40.
 He remained chairman of the new public company Guinness, and was its largest shareholder, retaining about 35% of the stock.
 The amount can be compared to the 1886 GDP of the UK, which was £116 million.
 By 1914 the brewery's output had doubled again from the 1886 level, to 1,877,000 hogsheads.

 In 1902 he commissioned the Guinness Storehouse, that is today one of Ireland's main tourist attractions.

 Public housing

 Like his father and brother, Lord Iveagh was a generous philanthropist and contributed almost £1 million to slum clearance and housing projects, among other causes.
-In London this was the 'Guinness Trust', founded in 1890, that manages "over 66,000 homes" in 2020.
+In London this was the 'Guinness Trust', founded in 1890, that at present manages "over 66,000 homes".
 Most of his aesthetic and philanthropic legacy to Dublin is still intact.
-The Dublin branch of the Guinness Trust became the Iveagh Trust in 1903, by a private Act of Parliament, which funded the largest area of urban renewal in Edwardian Dublin, and still provides over 10% of the social housing in central Dublin.
-In 1908 he gave the large back garden of his house at 80 Stephens Green in central Dublin, known as the "Iveagh Gardens", to the new University College Dublin, which is now a public park.
+The Dublin branch of the Guinness Trust became the Iveagh Trust in 1903, by a local act of Parliament, the Iveagh Trust Act 1903 (3 Edw.
+7. c. iii), which funded the largest area of urban renewal in Edwardian Dublin, and still provides over 10% of the social housing in central Dublin.
+In 1908 he gave the large back garden of his house at 80 St. Stephens Green in central Dublin, known as the "Iveagh Gardens", to the new University College Dublin, which is now a public park.
 Previously he had bought and cleared some slums on the north side of St Patrick's Cathedral and in 1901 he created the public gardens known as "St. Patrick's Park".
 In nearby Francis Street he built the Iveagh Market to enable street traders to sell produce out of the rain.

 Iveagh was portrayed as "Guinness Trust" in a "Spy" cartoon in July 1891.